Msameim181/NeuronJ/README.md

 ## To Do
-- Add some samples for represent the work.
+- Add some samples (.ndf files, images and masks) for represent the work.